mahmoudnafifi/SIIE/README.md

 #### Where can I find the training code?
 Currently, the training code is not provided.

-#### How to integrate the RGB-*uv* histogram block to my network?
-In the `RGBuvHistBlock/example.m`, we provide an example showing how to integrate AlexNet with our histogram block.

 ### Publication
 Mahmoud Afifi and Michael S. Brown, Sensor Independent Illumination Estimation for DNN Models, British Machine Vision Conference (BMVC), 2019.